Holcim Foundation Awards for Sustainable Construction

-The Holcim Awards is an international competition that seeks projects and visionary concepts in sustainable construction – irrespective of scale.
+The Holcim Foundation Awards for Sustainable Construction is an international competition that showcases projects that contribute to sustainable construction and the transformation of the building sector.
 A total of USD $1 million in prize money is awarded in each two-year cycle.

-Eligible for entry are projects in: buildings and civil engineering works; landscape, urban design and infrastructure; and materials, products and construction technologies.
-The Holcim Awards is conducted by the Holcim Foundation for Sustainable Construction based in Zurich, Switzerland.
-Entries can only be made online.

-The competition was known as the Holcim Awards from 2003.
+The competition was known as the Holcim Awards for Sustainable Construction from 2004.
 Holcim Ltd and Lafarge S.A. completed their global merger and launched LafargeHolcim in July 2015.
 The name of the foundation was changed to LafargeHolcim Foundation, and the competition became the LafargeHolcim Awards.
 Once the group dropped Lafarge from its name, the Foundation also adopted the new naming.
+For the 2025 competition, the name was changed to the Holcim Foundation Awards.

-A global phase through five regional competition
+A global competition across five world regions

-The Holcim Awards is a global competition awarded across five geographic areas: North America, Latin America, Middle East Africa, Asia Pacific, and Europe.
+The Holcim Foundation Awards is a global competition awarded across five geographic areas: North America, Latin America, Middle East Africa, Asia Pacific, and Europe.
 Entries in the competition are allocated to a region based on the location of the project.

-Holcim Awards main category
+Holcim Foundation Awards

-Since 2023, there is only one category within the competition: The Holcim Awards main category of the competition is open to architects, planners, engineers, and project owners that showcase sustainable responses to technological, environmental, socioeconomic and cultural issues affective contemporary building and construction.
-Fifteen projects receive Holcim Awards Gold, Silver, or Bronze awards in the five regions.
+Since 2023, there is only one category within the competition: The Holcim Foundation Awards is open to architects, planners, engineers, and project owners that showcase sustainable responses to technological, environmental, socioeconomic and cultural issues affective contemporary building and construction.
 Until the 6th cycle, the Next Generation category was open for students and young professionals not older than 30.
 The category was seeking visionary design concepts and bold ideas including design studio and research work.

 Evaluation criteria

-Submissions in both categories are evaluated by independent juries, using the Foundation's "four goals" to define sustainable construction:
+Submissions are evaluated by independent juries, using the Foundation's "four goals" to define sustainable construction: uplifting places, healthy planet, viable economics, and thriving communities.